bobkovalex/URLValidator/README.md

 #### Features
 Check your links from sitemap, etc to make sure that all links are responding with 200.
-Links validator will also crawl your page and search for links, to make sure that they are woking too.
+Links validator will also crawl your page and search for links, to make sure that they are working too.
-Filter checked links by response code, just by clicking on proper response code cunter.
+Filter checked links by response code, just by clicking on proper response code counter.

 #### Live Demo
 https://seo-little-helper.herokuapp.com